mrbatty/l4d2_launcher_commands/README.md

 3. My setup is inevitably different from yours.
 I use an Alienware ultrawide monitor at 43:18 aspect ratio, which I've calculated my FOV settings for, using this online calculator: https://casualhacks.net/Source-FOV-calculator.html

 My main FOV is tuned for 140 degrees of view (approximately human field of view) , which in other aspect ratios might be too much.
+Main FOV is the very first setting in script.cfg, ctrl+f the rest.

-I also have an i7-2600 non K quadcore, and multicore cvars in script are set to a value of 4. you should try setting these to your cpu # of cores.
+I also have an i7-2600 non K quadcore, and multicore cvars in script are set to a value of 4. you should try setting these to your # of CPU cores.

 ;;;;